MILLIONS of our tax dollars

 - Block trails and access: Around 10 miles of trails would be closed or “relocated”; dog-play areas would be closed down; public access to park features would be blocked or restricted.
 (CLICK HERE for more details of what and where.)

-- Apply toxic pesticides: The Natural Areas Program uses more Tier I (most hazardous) pesticides than any comparable park area.
+- Apply toxic pesticides: The Natural Areas Program uses more Tier I (most hazardous) herbicides than any comparable park area.
 For more information about NAP’s pesticide use, CLICK HERE.

 (For more details on NAP’s plans, CLICK HERE.)

 To see our latest post on our BLOG, CLICK HERE.